Wise Payroll Setup (Formerly TransferWise)

 Step 2

 Once done, you will need to accept the incoming transfers directly to your local bank.
-If you mark your account as primary and add the local bank details to it, you won’t need to fill the acceptance form every time.
+If you mark your account as primary and add the local bank details to it, you won’t need to fill out the acceptance form every time.

 • Was this Helpful ?